-Parents & Family Members: The Basics
+Parents & Family Members: General FAQ

 As a parent, you’ve been involved in the health care of your child since day one.
 Due to federal privacy laws, however, the SHCC may not communicate with anyone other than the patient about their care without their express permission.
 But sometimes a phone call is all it takes to stay in the know.
 To help both you and your student adjust, we recommend regular communication via phone or email to discuss your student’s health and well-being.

 - In accordance with the Health Insurance Portability and Accountability Act (HIPAA), the SHCC may not release information about medical care for any student 18 or over without express permission from the patient.
 (By law, medical records for patients 17 and under are available to parents/legal guardians.)

 - Should a patient 18 or over wish to release specific medical information to a third party, such as a parent or family member, they should inform their health care provider during or immediately after their visit.
 As each visit is treated individually, the patient must inform their healthcare provider of their wishes at each visit.